biomejs/biome/website/src/content/docs/linter/rules/no-for-each.md

 We consider all objects with a method named `forEach` to be iterable.
 This way, this rule applies to all objects with a method called `forEach`, not just `Array` instances.

+## Exception for Index Usage

+When the index is explicitly used in the `forEach` callback, it is acceptable to use `forEach`.
+This is because:

+- The index is directly available as the second argument in `forEach`, making it convenient for scenarios where the index is necessary.
+- In sparse arrays, `forEach` will skip undefined entries, which differs from the behavior of `for...of` with `Object.entries` that includes these entries.
+This can be important for certain array operations, particularly in TypeScript environments with strict type checking.

 ## Examples

 ### Invalid